Death and Dying

 - Once per day, a living construct or one other creature (although they can benefit from aid another) can work on repairing that living construct.

-- If you are not immune to ability damage, someone can use a supernatural, spell-like, or psi-like effect on you that is capable of curing ability damage of at least one physical ability score, after which they make a caster/manifester level check (same level as the effect, DC 8, +1 per 5 wounds) to reduce your wounds by half the result of the check (round down).
+- If you are not immune to ability damage, someone can use a spell, power, supernatural, spell-like, or psi-like effect on you that is capable of curing ability damage of at least one physical ability score, after which they make a caster/manifester level check (same level as the effect, DC 8, +1 per 5 wounds) to reduce your wounds by half the result of the check (round down).
 While this method is much faster and easier, it’s resource intensive and heals no wounds on a failure.

 | Meta Analysis: The Death and Dying system introduces new considerations and risks to D&D combat.
 While you can’t necessarily die outright from “massive damage”, if a massive amount of damage brought you to 0 HP you have to make a number of rolls and you might still die from those rolls, but at least you get more of a fighting chance.
 Your Fortitude Points will likely save you the first time you go down, but will they save you the second time?
 The third?
 The GM has no idea, and might even be rolling damage in the open, and you should be scared of that.